 8. Former anorexic teens Liana Rosenman and Kristina Saffran started Project HEAL to raise money for teens needing treatment for eating disorders.

 9. LuLu Cerone founded LemonAID Warriors when she was 10 to help other kids make social activism part of their social lives.

-10. Wanting to fight hunger, Katie Stagliano started planting fruits and vegetables in her garden to help the hungry.
+10. Katie Stagliano started planting fruits and vegetables in her garden to start her hand in feeding the hungry.
 Her organization, Katie’s Krops, has helped feed thousands of people and has trained other teen gardeners to do the same.